The Human Rights Campaign released the 2022 Municipal Equality Index, and San Jose is on the list. How did we score?

 Each year, the Human Rights Campaign releases a Municipal Equality Index which takes a deep dive into municipal laws, policies, and services and how inclusive they are of LGBTQ+ people.
 This year’s edition examined 506 cities on 49 different criteria across five categories — non-discrimination laws, municipality as employer, services and programs, law enforcement, and leadership on LGBTQ+ equality.

-Based on these criteria, San Jose earned a score of 97 out of 100.
-Well done.
-Here’s a breakdown of how we got here… and how we can go even further.
+Based on these criteria, San Jose earned a score of 100 out of 100.
+That’s three points higher than last year’s score of 97 out of 100.
+Here’s a breakdown of how we got here… and how that score might change.

 Non-discrimination laws